AP FACT CHECK: Trump's super-talkative, fact-busting week

 THE FACTS: His assertion that the Soviet Union was experiencing a terrorist influx from Afghanistan when it invaded in 1979 is out of step with history.
 And his belief that the Soviets were right to invade is a stark departure from U.S. and world opinion.

 The Soviets were trying to bolster communists in Afghanistan and possibly expand their influence against the United States and the West.
-The U.S. also believed that Moscow wanted access to a warm water port through Afghanistan to the Arabian Sea.

 World condemnation was swift: The U.N.
 General Assembly voted 104-18 to deplore the Soviet intervention in Afghanistan.
 The U.S. supported the anti-communist rebels, giving them shoulder-fired rockets to down Soviet aircraft.
 The Soviets withdrew in 1989.